What are the main benefits of early exercising stock options?

 If the company’s stock price will rise substantially, letting employees exercise their options early can be a huge benefit.

-Early exercise lets employees cash in their stock options before their vesting date, provided their employer approves it.
+Early exercise allows employees to purchase their stock options before vesting date, provided their employer’s plan permits it, and the board has approved such provisions.

 Main Benefits of Early Exercising Stock Options